 Teeth whitening through chemical bleaching oxidises stains and alters the molecules that are responsible for holding colour.
 To put it simply, the whitening agents enter through the enamel of teeth and break down these molecules into smaller forms.
 The smaller the molecule, the lighter in colour it is, and the result is an overall whiter appearance of the tooth.

-Some common bleaching agents include Hydrogen Peroxide, and Phthalimidoperoxycaproic Acid (PAP for short, as found in our Teeth Whitening Strips).
+Some common bleaching agents include Hydrogen Peroxide, and Phthalimidoperoxycaproic Acid (PAP for short, as found in our Teeth Whitening Strips & Teeth Whitening Pen)

-Both PAP whitening and peroxide-based teeth whitening treatments use oxidising action to break down stains and lighten tooth appearance.
+Both PAP whitening and peroxide-based teeth whitening treatments use an oxidising action to break down stains and whiten the tooth's appearance.

 As part of this process, peroxide releases something known as free radicals.
 Free radicals readily attack organic molecules to reduce discolouration but also cause nasty side effects such as tooth sensitivity, gum irritation, and demineralisation of tooth enamel.